-I am interested in early modern and modern China, the British Empire, and Hong Kong, with particularly attention to the maritime and river world, frontiers and borderlands, imperialism and colonialism, race and ethnicity, and war and society.
-I received my doctorate from the University of Oxford and am currently the Elizabeth and Cecil Kent Postdoctoral Fellow in the Department of History, University of Saskatchewan.
-I held a junior research fellowship at the Institute of Research, University of London and visiting positions at the University of Cambridge, University of Hong Kong, Chinese University of Hong Kong, and Center for Chinese Studies in Taiwan.
-In the past decade I have worked at archives and libraries in Mainland China, Taiwan, Hong Kong, Britain, and North America, most notably The National Archives (London), the British Library (London), the First Historical Archives of China (Beijing), the Library of Congress (Washington D.C.), and the National Central Library in Taipei.
+I earned my PhD in Oriental Studies from the University of Oxford and am currently the Kent Postdoctoral Fellow in the Department of History, University of Saskatchewan.
+I held a postdoctoral fellowship at the Institute of Research, University of London and visiting positions at the University of Cambridge, the University of Hong Kong, the Chinese University of Hong Kong, and the Center for Chinese Studies in Taiwan.
+For the past decade I have worked at archives and libraries in Mainland China, Taiwan, Hong Kong, Britain, and North America, including the National Archives and the British Library in London, the First Historical Archives of China in Beijing, the Library of Congress in Washington D.C., and the National Central Library in Taipei.

-In spring 2019 I will teach the modern China survey at the University of Saskatchewan as a Sessional Lecturer in History.
-Previously I taught modern and contemporary China, modern Japan, and European history and civilization at the University of Oxford, University of Cambridge, and University of Hong Kong.
+I am teaching the survey course “Modern China from the Qing Dynasty to the Present” as a Sessional Lecturer in the Department of History, University of Saskatchewan.
+I previously taught modern and contemporary China, modern Japan, and European history and civilization at the University of Oxford, the University of Cambridge, and the University of Hong Kong.